 Early in 2002, O'Donnell publicly announced that she was a lesbian.
 On February 26, 2004, she married former Nickelodeon marketing executive Kelli Carpenter in San Francisco, shortly after that city’s mayor had authorized the granting of marriage licenses to same-sex couples.
 The couple adopted two boys and a girl.
 Their fourth child, Vivienne Rose, was conceived by means of sperm donation and was born to Carpenter in November 2002.
-In 2007 the couple split up, with Carpenter moving out of O'Donnell's home.
+In 2007 O'Donnell and Carpenter parted ways.

 In an early 2003 appearance on MSNBC's Phil Donahue program—just a few weeks before the U.S. invasion of Iraq—O'Donnell criticized the allegedly war-mongering Bush administration.
 “This is not the American way of life,” she said.
 “This is not American values.
 When there are alternate means, when the UN, an organization that is set up to prevent World War III, is saying please follow these rules and we are saying, no, we won't.
 Out like a cowboy alone.”
 Demanding that the U.S. “stop acting like a bully and change the policy,” O'Donnell impugned America for having introduced nuclear weapons to the world: “We created the nuclear weapons and now all the other people have them, too.
 And we're getting mad.
 Right.
 Guess who started the game?
 We did.
 We did … And still, we're the only nation that's ever used nuclear atomic weapons on human beings.
 We did it twice.
 Hiroshima, Nagasaki.
 We did it.”